Skip Ribbon Commands

 • Determine which students will be served using a multiple selection criteria.

-• Serve eligible students by providing resources that will help children meet Georgia's challenging academic standards, which may include programs, activities, and academic courses necessary to provide a well-rounded education.
+• Serve eligible students by providing opportunities that will help children meet Georgia's challenging academic standards, which may include programs, activities, and resources necessary to provide a well-rounded education.

 • Coordinate with and support the regular education program.